magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40175-radio-buttons-not-displayed-when-reorder-by-admin.md

 <ins>Expected results</ins>:

-The list of delivery methods with radio buttons appears.
+The list of delivery methods with radio buttons appear.

 <ins>Actual results</ins>:

-The list of delivery methods without radio buttons appears.
+The list of delivery methods without radio buttons appear.

 ## Apply the patch